keller-mark/blog/2025-09-29-thoughts-on-ai.md

 The "goal" of an LLM is to predict the next "token" (think word or phrase) in a sentence.
 Some researchers have (controversially) referred to LLMs as ["Stochastic Parrots"](https://en.wikipedia.org/wiki/Stochastic_parrot) to try to highlight their limitations.
+This controversy has been [discussed](https://medium.com/@margarmitchell/no-ai-is-not-a-stochastic-parrot-a99e57766bed) by the original authors.

 ### Before asking an LLM, ask yourself: Does this question makes sense as a "language problem"?